Azure/fleet-networking/docs/tutorials/ApplicationMigration/ApplicationMigration.md

     weight: 100
 ```
 Summary:
-- Since we have not assigned a DNS label for the nginx-service created in the member-2 cluster, the traffic cannot be routed
-to the member-2.
-- The traffic is currently being routed to the nginx-service in Member Cluster 1 only.
+- The traffic is currently being routed to the nginx-service in Member Cluster 1.

 ### Exposing The deployment In Member Cluster 2 Using A Different Service Name